 - The harm that was suffered by the mother or child resulted in pain and suffering or had fatal consequences

 Medical professionals can be held liable for injuries and damages in circumstances where they failed to correctly identify warning signs that indicate the use of forceps would cause harm to a mother or their child.
-Some examples of negligence surrounding forceps delivery injuries include:
+Some examples of negligence surrounding delivery injuries include:

 - The use of forceps before the head is engaged which can have fatal consequences for the child and seriously injure the mother